home-assistant/home-assistant.io/source/_integrations/plant.markdown

 ---
-title: "Plant monitor"
+title: Plant monitor
-description: "Instructions on how to setup plant monitoring with Home Assistant."
+description: Instructions on how to setup plant monitoring with Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Environment